Bo Lundgren

-Bo Axel Magnus Lundgren (born 11 July 1947) is a Swedish politician.
-He was the leader of the Moderate Party from 1999 to 2003.
+Bo Axel Magnus Lundgren (born 11 July 1947) is a Swedish politician who served as the leader of the Moderate Party from 1999 to 2003.
+Lundgren also served as Minister for Sports from 1991 to 1994 and Director-General of the Swedish National Debt Office from 2004 to 2013.

 Lundgren served as Minister for Fiscal and Financial Affairs from 1991 to 1994 in the government of Carl Bildt, with responsibility mainly for financial markets, taxation and housing.
 The country faced a severe financial crisis after the bursting of a speculation bubble which had developed in the 1980s.
 The Swedish government's management of the crisis attracted international attention, especially after the late 2000s recession.
 Lundgren testified to the US Congressional Oversight Panel in 2009 and was also called to the European Parliament and the Irish Parliament to speak about management of financial crises.